JXaeyFin/AlloLabs/README.md

 An AI-assisted portfolio allocation research model for the S&P/TSX 60.

+I set out to beat the all-cap weighted TSX 60 ETF (XIU.TO):

 WealthGPT combines Modern Portfolio Theory, Black-Litterman expected returns, live market data, and structured equity research generated through the OpenAI Responses API.
 It constructs and compares: